Erdenheim Farm

 Erdenheim Farm is a 450-acre (1.82 km2) working farm in Springfield and Whitemarsh Townships, Montgomery County, Pennsylvania, United States.
-Located just outside the Chestnut Hill section of Philadelphia, it is bordered by the Morris Arboretum to the east, Whitemarsh Valley Country Club to the south, Carson Valley School to the north, and Corson's Quarry to the west.
+Located just outside the Chestnut Hill section of Philadelphia, it is bordered by the Morris Arboretum & Gardens to the east, Whitemarsh Valley Country Club to the south, Carson Valley School to the north, and Corson's Quarry to the west.
 The Wissahickon Creek flows through the farm and Stenton Avenue crosses it.
 All but 23 acres of the land is now protected from development by conservation easements.

 Early history

-In 1765, Johannes Georg "George" Hocker (1733-1820), a German immigrant, paid £1,600 to buy 200 acres in Springfield Township west of the Wissahickon Creek.
+In 1765, Johannes Georg "George" Hocker (1733–1820), a German immigrant, paid £1,600 to buy 200 acres in Springfield Township west of the Wissahickon Creek.
 He named his farm "Erdenheim", to mean "earthly home".

 Welch

-Aristides Welch purchased the Pearl from Atherton Blight, a Philadelphia attorney, and created Erdenheim Stock Farm in 1862, on about 150 acres east of the Wissahickon Creek.
-He bred some of the finest Thoroughbred racehorses in the United States.
+Aristides Welch purchased the mare Pearl from Atherton Blight, a Philadelphia attorney, and created Erdenheim Stock Farm in 1862, on about 150 acres east of the Wissahickon Creek.
+Blight bred some of the finest Thoroughbred racehorses in the United States.
 In 1872, he purchased the British stud Leamington, who sired the champions Iroquois, Harold, and Saunterer at Erdenheim.
 Welch expanded his land holdings to 280 acres, including the old Hocker farmhouse.
 By 1881, his stables held more than a hundred horses.

 The road to Norristown (now Flourtown Road) forded the Wissahickon Creek at Erdenheim Farm.
-The circa-1866 construction of a bridge at Lancasterville Road (now Stenton Avenue) led to the closing of the ford, and the diversion of Flourtown Road northward through the Lukens Farm.
+The circa-1866 construction of a bridge at Lancasterville Road (now Stenton Avenue) led to the closing of the public ford, and the diversion of Flourtown Road northward through the Lukens Farm.

 Kittson

-Welch sold the stock farm and its Thoroughbreds to Norman Kittson (1814-1888) for $100,000 in 1882.
+Welch sold the stock farm and its Thoroughbreds to Norman Kittson (1814–1888) for $100,000 in 1882.
 The property included a 1-mile racetrack, a 1/2-mile track, and a covered 1/8-mile track.
 To this, Kittson added the Lukens Farm, bringing his land holdings to about 400 acres.

 Following Kittson's death in 1888, his estate auctioned off the Thoroughbreds.

 Carson

-Kittson's son Louis sold the stock farm and the Lukens Farm to Robert N. Carson (1844-1907) in 1896.
-He had made his fortune in Philadelphia streetcar lines, first horse-drawn, then electrified.
+Kittson's son Louis sold the stock farm and the Lukens Farm to Robert N. Carson (1844–1907) in 1896.
+Carson had made his fortune in Philadelphia streetcar lines, first horse-drawn, then electrified.
 He altered the old Hocker farmhouse into a "rustic" summer house.

 In his will, Carson bequeathed 100 acres of the stock farm and a $5 million endowment to found Carson College for Orphan Girls (now Carson Valley School), modeled on Philadelphia's Girard College for Orphan Boys.